Chart Color Schemes

 Illawong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects identified by AreaSearch are expected to impact the local area significantly.
-These key projects include Illawong Village Shopping Centre Redevelopment, Baxter Place, Blaxland Riverside Estate, and Heathcote Road Upgrade from Infantry Parade to The Avenue.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified five key projects expected to influence the region.
+These include Illawong Village Shopping Centre Redevelopment, Baxter Place, Blaxland Riverside Estate, and Heathcote Road Upgrade - Infantry Parade to The Avenue.
+Further details on these projects are provided below.

 Professional plan users can use the search below to filter and access additional projects.